-- Graduate level coursework may only be applied to both a UNCP undergraduate and a UNCP graduate degree if taken after the student is accepted into the Senior Privilege program. - Students must earn at least a B in the graduate course(s) for the course to count towards their master's degree. - Students who are accepted to the program will not be allowed to continue if their cumulative undergraduate GPA falls below 3.25. - Graduate course grades do not count in the undergraduate GPA.
+- Graduate level coursework may only be applied to both a UNCP undergraduate and a UNCP graduate degree if the student receives prior approval by the Dean of Graduate Studies and Research. - Students must earn at least a B in the graduate course(s) for the course to count towards their master's degree. - Students who are accepted to the program will not be allowed to continue if their cumulative undergraduate GPA falls below 3.0. - Graduate course grades do not count in the undergraduate GPA. - Students taking graduate courses may withdrawal from the course up to two weeks prior to the last regular class meeting for a regular 15 week course or the equivalent in shorter term courses. - Undergraduates taking and failing a graduate level course may appeal to the Graduate Appeals Committee to apply for admission into a graduate program following the guidelines under Special Readmission Regulation for Students Dismissed for Academic Reasons.

-Possibly: Students accepted into and successfully completing the Senior Privilege Program may have the entrance exam requirement (if any) waived.
+Possibly: Students accepted into and successfully completing graduate course may have the graduate entrance exam requirement (if any) waived.

-SENIOR PRIVILEGE FOR GRADUATE COURSEWORK

-UNCP School of Graduate Studies
+SENIOR PRIVILEGE FOR GRADUATE COURSEWORK UNCP School of Graduate Studies

-SENIOR PRIVILEGE is a program whereby promising seniors can take up to 6 hours of graduate coursework which, with permission, may be counted towards both an undergraduate and graduate degree at UNCP.
+SENIOR PRIVILEGE is an offering whereby promising seniors can take up to 6 hours of graduate coursework.
+Depending upon permission, coursework may be counted (1) as elective credit, (2) towards an undergraduate degree, or (3) towards both an undergraduate and graduate degree at UNCP.
 Coursework will NOT count for both degrees unless permission is received PRIOR to taking coursework.
-All completed SENIOR PRIVILEGE forms are to be in the Graduate Office by these deadlines: April 1 for summer, July 1 for fall and November 1 for spring participation.
+Permission to take graduate courses, even for future graduate degree credit, does not guarantee future admission into the program.

-A. Student Information
+A. Student Information DRAFT

 Name UNCP Email

 Banner ID Phone Number (best)

-banner 1D Thone Number (best)

 Current Undergraduate Major Intended Graduate Program

-T D X ET

 Name of Undergraduate Advisor Name of Graduate Program Director

-Ü

-Comment CDA First term of Graduate coursewor
+Current GPA First term of Graduate coursework (af ter completion of

-Current GPA 90 semester hours undergraduate)
+90 semester hours undergraduate)

-50 semester nours undergraduate)

-I intend to take this Graduate This Term (ex .
-Fall 2015) To fulfill this undergraduate course

-Course (prefix and number) as K. Fall 2015) requirement (prefix and number),

-recommended by program 1 limited to 6 hours (or elective).

-71 0

-·

-0.1.
-F rinted Name Signature Date

-Student

-Undergraduate Advisor

-Undergrad Department

-Chair

-Graduate Program

-Director
+I intend to take this Graduate This Term - As/for (choose one) Course (prefix and number) ex.
+Fall 2015 aAn elective bTo complete an undergraduate degree requirement cTo count towards both an undergraduate and potential graduate degree aAn elective bTo complete an undergraduate degree requirement cTo count towards both an undergraduate and potential graduate degree 1 0 0 1

+Printed NameSignatureDateStudentUndergraduate AdvisorUndergraduateDepartment ChairGraduate ProgramDirector

 Graduate School Office Use Only

 Date Received: Complete: Yes No GPA

-Grant all, not or part

-Grant all, not or part
+Decision to grant all, J part or deny

-Signature of the Dean:
+Signature of the Dean: :

-Student, advisor, chair and program director notified of decision on (date):
+Student, advisor, , chair and program director notified of decision on (date):